hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ### Type of System
 >What is the general nature of the system?
 For example: interactive tool, system, library, language, execution environment, application.
 What makes the system part of that category?

-The system is an interactive tool.
-It is part of the Elm package system and can be invoked by import and invocation through the source code.
-It then serves as a debugging framework in which the Elm application is running.
+The system is an interactive tool because it is interactive and it is a tool.
+The system is interactive since the user can interact with it.
+The content shown is not static but changes when the user for example goes back in time by selecting different points in the message history.
+The system is a tool because it helps developing Elm applications but is not necessarily required.
+Please note, the system under analysis is not the Elm runtime environment.
+We only analyze the debugging features.

 ---